Manu06D/makeITeasy.Jira2Azure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This webApp listens to JIRA webhook messages and create work items in Azure Devops Server (cloud or on-premise).
+This webApp listens to JIRA webhook messages and creates work items in Azure Devops Server (cloud or on-premise).

 The webApp can also create a new GIT branch and associate the branch with the newly created workitem.
 Branch is created with ***NO_CI*** commit message to avoid unwanted build triggers.